Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/pda-architecture.md

 The PDA API is a Spring Boot application that communicates with the Business Process Management (BPM) engine, with the engine data made available through a REST API.
 Subject to the deployment configuration, the PDA API interacts with Keycloak to validate the token, retrieving the connection and sensitive data.
 Instead of calling specific engine classes directly, the application calls the abstraction defined in the PDA Core library.

 The engine implementation is determined at runtime based on the connection details provided.
 It is important to note that the PDA API does not have a database and is therefore stateless.
 All data available to it are retrieved from the BPM engine.
 After bundle installation, it is deployed as a microservice in the Kubernetes infrastructure.
-An ingress is also created to make it available to the MFEs, as described by the Entando Plugin custom resource.
+An ingress is also created to make it available to the MFEs, as described by the Villanova Plugin custom resource.

 Source code:
 <https://github.com/entando/entando-process-driven-plugin>